sweetsmint/Composition_Java/README.md

 If everything passes now you can optionally `git add -A && git commit -m "Initial commit"` and start customizing your app.
-Alternatively you can wait until you develop more of your app before committin
+Alternatively you can wait until you develop more of your app before committing anything.
+It's up to you!

+#### Tying up a few loose ends:

+You'll probably want to create a fresh `CHANGELOG.md` file for your proje